gregwhitaker/quarkus-example/README.md

     ./gradlew clean build

+For more detailed information check out the [Building Quarkus Apps with Gradle](https://quarkus.io/guides/gradle-tooling) documentation on the Quarkus website.

 This will build the example as both an executable JAR and a native image using GraalVM.

 ## Running the Example